NixOS/rfcs/rfcs/0119-testing-conventions.md

 have a configuration broken because one or more packages fail to build.
-Often when these breakages occur, it is because the change had a large impact on the entirity of nixpkgs; and unless there's a dedicated hydra jobset for the pull request, it's infeasible to expect pull request author(s) to verify every package that's affected by a change they are proposing.
+Often when these breakages occur, it is because the change had a large impact on the entirity of nixpkgs; and unless there's a dedicated hydra jobset for the pull request, it's infeasible to expect pull request authors to verify every package affected by a change they are proposing.
 However, it is feasible to specify packages that are very likely to be affected by changes in another package, and use this information to help mitigate regressions from appearing in release channels.